ninewise/dissertation/umgap/paper.md

 (Figure \ref{outline}), with some strategies also driven by user-specified parameters.
 Runtime, memory footprint and accuracy of UMGAP were benchmarked as a two-step process.
-Using some smaller data sets, we first measured and analyzed performance metrics for a large number of relevant combinations of strategies and parameter settings.
+Using some smaller data sets [@wood2014], we first measured and analyzed performance metrics for a large number of relevant combinations of strategies and parameter settings.
 This broad exploration allowed us to investigate how different strategies/parameter settings led to different performance trade-offs.